ponylang/ponyc/README.md

 ## Building on Windows [![Windows](https://ci.appveyor.com/api/projects/status/kckam0f1a1o0ly2j?svg=true)](https://ci.appveyor.com/project/sylvanc/ponyc)

-The LLVM 3.7 prebuilt binaries for Windows do NOT include the LLVM development tools and libraries.
-Instead, you will have to build and install LLVM 3.7 from source.
+The LLVM prebuilt binaries for Windows do NOT include the LLVM development tools and libraries.
+Instead, you will have to build and install LLVM 3.7 or 3.8 from source.
 You will need to make sure that the path to LLVM/bin (location of llvm-config) is in your PATH variable.

 You will also need to build and install premake5 (not premake4) from source.
 We need premake5 in order to support current versions of Visual Studio.